kunhwiko/concepts/systems-design.md

 Configurations : "settings" for codebases written normally in JSON or YAML Static Configuration : Configurations are packaged with codebase, must deploy entire code to test, can create test cases during deployment
-Dynamic Configuration : Configurations outside the codebase, takke immediate change, but harder to test
+Dynamic Configuration : Configurations outside the codebase, takes immediate change, but harder to test

 Usages for data